Afrovis/genecraft-codeshare/README.md

 As a token of gratitude to what I learned from others, I'm open sourcing both my Rust fixed neural network and a simple Rust NEAT implementation.
 Most likely, both can be improved and optimized.
 As of July 2024, the NEAT algorithm has a bug and sometimes creates nodes on the same layer.
 Haven't focussed on fixing that yet.

 If you use this in any public or derived work, please attribute Genecraft.
-If you're interested in collaborating, whether scientifically, coding or something else, don't hesitate to reach out.

-Also– If you build something cool, I'd love to share it.
-Feel free to send a video and I'll add as examples below.
+Also– If you build something cool, I'd love to see and share it.
+Feel free to send a video and I'll add it as an examples below.

 Email genecraftsimulator@gmail.com or message me on reddit.com/u/genecraft for any questions or suggestions.

 # Collaboration (Science, Code, Genecraft, etc)

 I am not a coder– Rather an amateur neuroscientist that leverages LLMs to help bring my ideas to life.
-If you'd like to collaborate scientifically or through code, please reach out to genecraftsimulator@gmail.com or message me on reddit.com/u/genecraft
+If you'd like to collaborate scientifically or in another way, please reach out to genecraftsimulator@gmail.com or message me on reddit.com/u/genecraft

 # About NEAT (NeuroEvolution of Augemented Topologies)